karayabin/universe-snapshot/universe/Ling/Light/personal/mydoc/pages/light-application-recommended-structure.md

     # a directory containing templates of the light plugins, and/or templates in general
     /templates:
-        # the directory containing templates for the Light_MyPlugin plugin
+        # the directory containing templates for the Ling.Light_MyPlugin plugin
-        /Light_MyPlugin:
+        /Ling.Light_MyPlugin:
             - ...

     # the web root directory (www stands for generic "world wide web" expression, not for the specific www domain name)